A Guide to Bank Payments in Switzerland

-With its strong banking tradition, Switzerland is an international financial hub with a unique domestic payments landscape – one that is currently being modernized with the introduction of Swiss instant payments.
+With its strong banking tradition, Switzerland is an international financial hub with a unique domestic payments landscape, one that has recently been modernized with the introduction of Swiss instant payments.

 Key facts

-• Key local schemes: TWINT, LSV+, Business Direct Debit, PostFInance
+- Key local schemes: TWINT, LSV+, Business Direct Debit, PostFinance, eBill Direct Debit

 Payment infrastructure

 Switzerland has traditionally been more cash-centric than its European neighbours but, like elsewhere in Europe, cash usage is now steadily declining.
 In 2021, the number of cashless payments surpassed that of cash payments for the first time.
-Switzerland's retail payments landscape is dominated by cash, card payments, invoice payments, and the mobile payment method TWINT that is used by over 50% of the population.
+Switzerland's retail payments landscape is dominated by cash, card payments, invoice payments, and the mobile payment method TWINT.

 Swiss Post, the national postal service, has historically dominated Switzerland's payment services and started offering accounts to any firm or private individual as early as 1906.
 Traditionally, Swiss consumers paid their bills in cash at a local post office using the standardized payment slip attached to each bill.
+These legacy payment slips were replaced by the QR-bill in October 2022, which features a QR code containing all payment information.
 Today, most consumers use an electronic bill (e-bill) scheme or manually enter the payment information in their online banking portal.

 As a result, the billing culture in Switzerland is based mainly on credit transfers.
 Debit instruments like cheques and direct debits have never been widely used: only around 4% of all billing is done using direct debits today, unlike Germany where direct debits account for roughly half of all bill payments.
 This helps to explain why the overwhelming majority of bank payments in Switzerland take the form of credit transfers.